openforis/sepal-doc/docs/source/modules/dwn/seplan.rst

 **se.plan** allows users to impose constraints that limit restoration to only those sites they view as suitable, in view of ecological and socioeconomic risks.
 It groups the constraints into four categories:

 -   **Biophysical**, including elevation, slope, annual rainfall, baseline water stress and terrestrial ecoregion;
--   **Current land cover**, including shrub land, herbaceous vegetation, agricultural land, urban/built up, bare/sparse vegetation, snow and ice, herbaceous wetland, moss and lichen;
+-   **Current land cover**, including shrubland, herbaceous vegetation, agricultural land, urban/built up, bare/sparse vegetation, snow and ice, herbaceous wetland, and moss and lichen;
 -   **Forest change**, including deforestation rate, climate risk and natural regeneration variability; and
 -   **Socioeconomic**, including protected areas, population density, declining population, property rights protection, and accessibility to cities.

 **se.plan** enables the user to adjust the values that will be masked from the analysis for most of these constraints.
 Some of the constraints are binary variables, with a value of 1 if a site has the characteristic associated with the variable and 0 if it does not.
 For these constraints, users can choose if they want to keep zeros or ones.
 (See :ref:`seplan-appendix-f` for more information on the interpretation and generation of the data layers for the constraints.)

 Customization
 ^^^^^^^^^^^^^

 Constraints, costs and indicators are based on layers provided within the tools.
-These layers may not be cover the AOI selected by the user, or may provide less accurate/up-to-date data than national datasets available.
+These layers may not cover the AOI selected by the user, or may provide less accurate/up-to-date data than national datasets available.
 To allow users to improve the quality of the analysis, **se.plan** provides the possiblity of replacing these datasets by any layer available with GEE.

-(See :ref:`seplan-usage` section for more information on the customization process.)
+(See the :ref:`seplan-usage` section for more information on the customization process.)

 Output
 ^^^^^^